microsoft/FluidFramework/routerlicious/README.md

 * Deli only talks to Kafka
 * Scriptorium should have a line to MongoDB
-* Paparazzi talks to TMZ directly and no longer proxies through a queue
+* Paparazzi talks to Foreman directly and no longer proxies through a queue
-* Clients can also be Paparazzi and connect directly to TMZ
+* Clients can also be Paparazzi and connect directly to Foreman
 * Only a single receive line should be drawn from Redis to Aflred
 * Historian is missing - as well as the underlying storage provider it proxies to.
   * Clients (including Paparazzi) talk directly to Historian.